How Does Science Know How Old Something Is?

 The process radiocarbon dating deals within the present to 50,000 years ago at maximum.
 All living things have carbon in them which makes them carbon-based.
 Carbon-14 is special kind of carbon that's also an isotope (unstable molecule).

 Potassium-Argon dating has a half-life is 1.3 billion years and is generally used on rocks and minerals (which have a lot of potassium rather than carbon).
 Scientists like to use both relative and absolute dating methods to confirm an accurate age or find an age range of the object in question.
-You can build a map of age ranges and orders of formations in both.

 The beautiful thing about these dating methods and consistencies is that worldwide, scientists are able to build on these processes with their research.
 There have been scientists from all languages, studying the same objects in different places all over the world, getting the exact same and consistent results each time.